yeonjunq/IWALY_ZZZ/README.md

 # IWALY-ZZZ

-A ~~shitty~~ tool that will automatically download the four revisions from the server
+A tool that will automatically download the four revisions from the server

+## Disclaimer
+Use this at your own risk.
+Please be responsible.

 ## Preqrequisites
 * Node.js